ovn-org/ovn-kubernetes/docs/multi-homing.md

 has put forward a [standard](https://github.com/k8snetworkplumbingwg/multi-net-spec) describing how to specify the configurations for additional network interfaces.

 There are several delegating plugins or meta-plugins (Multus, Genie) implementing this standard.

 After a pod is scheduled on a particular Kubernetes node, kubelet will invoke the delegating plugin to prepare the pod for networking.
-This meta-plugin will then invoke the CNI responsible for setting up the pod's default cluster network, and afterwards it iterates the list of additional attachments on the pod (yes, these plugins **must** be able to access the Kubernetes API...), invoking the corresponding delegate CNI implementing the logic to attach the pod to that particular network.
+This meta-plugin will then invoke the CNI responsible for setting up the pod's default cluster network, and afterwards it iterates the list of additional attachments on the pod, invoking the corresponding delegate CNI implementing the logic to attach the pod to that particular network.

 ## Configuring secondary networks
 To allow pods to have multiple network interfaces, the user must provide the